thenoseman/vim_config/README.markdown

 to copy the current hunk from left or right to the working copy.

 ## [vim-haml](http://github.com/tpope/vim-haml)
-Adds support for SASS, Scss and HAML files to VIM.
+Adds support for SASS, SCSS and HAML files to VIM.

 ## [vim-jade](http://github.com/digitaltoad/vim-jade)
 Support for Jade Templates in Javascript